troydhanson/shr/README.md

 to return immediately rather than block if they would need to wait for data or space.

+The `SHR_BUFFERED` flag is designed for use with writers only.
+If this flag is set, writes will be buffered internally until the internal buffer fills or until `shr_flush()` is called.
+It is designed to reduce acquisition of the lock, so that batched output is performed.
+(The buffer is normally 10% of the ring size or 10,000 messages; these values are clamped and may change).

+The shr handle is not designed for use across a fork.

 ### Write data

-A process (that has the ring open for writing) can put data in this way:
+A process that has opened the ring for writing can put data in this way:

     ssize_t shr_write(shr *s, char *buf, size_t len);

-If the ring was initialized in message mode, then the buffer and length are considered to comprise a single message, whose boundaries should be preserved when eventually read.
+The buffer and length are considered to comprise a single message, whose boundaries should be preserved when read later.
-In contrast, in the default (byte) mode, the data is considered a byte stream.

-Return value:

-     > 0 (number of bytes copied into ring, always the full buffer) 0   (insufficient space in ring, in non-blocking mode) -1   (error, such as the buffer exceeds the total ring capacity) -2   (signal arrived while blocked waiting for ring)

-Also see `shr_writev` in `shr.c` for the `iovec`-based write function.
+There is also `shr_writev`, an `iovec`-based bulk write function.

+    ssize_t shr_writev(shr *s, struct iovec *iov, size_t iovcnt);

+If there is sufficient space in the ring, it copies all the messages (one per struct iovec) into the ring; otherwise it waits for space, or returns 0 immediately in non-blocking mode.
+(Or, it drops unread data from the ring, if the ring was created in `SHR_DROP` mode).
+It is "all or nothing"- it writes all the messages, or none of them.

+See shr.c for return values.

 ### Read data

-To read data from the ring, a process that has opened the ring for reading, can do:
+A process that has opened the ring for reading can read a message this way:

     ssize_t shr_read(shr *s, char *buf, size_t len);

-Return value:

-     > 0 (number of bytes read from the ring)
-     0   (ring empty, in non-blocking mode)
-    -1   (error)
-    -2   (signal arrived while blocked waiting for ring) -3   (buffer can't hold message; SHR_MESSAGES mode)

-Also see `shr_readv` in `shr.c` for the `iovec`-based read function.
+There is also `shr_readv`, an `iovec`-based bulk read function.

+    ssize_t shr_readv(shr *s, char *buf, size_t len, struct iovec *iov, size_t *iovcnt);

+This function uses buf to hold message data, and populates the struct iovec array so each one points to one message.
+The caller provides the uninitialized array of struct iovec, and this function fills them in.
+The iovcnt is an IN/OUT
+parameter: on input it's the number of struct iov provided, and on output it's how many this function filled in.

+See shr.c for return values.

 ### Select/poll for data

-A reader that has opened the ring in `SHR_RDONLY | SHR_NONBLOCK` mode can call
+A process that has opened the ring for reading in non-blocking mode can use:

     int shr_get_selectable_fd(shr *s);

 to get a file descriptor compatible with select or poll.
-If the descriptor becomes readable, the reader should call `shr_read`.
-(It is not necessary to read from the descriptor itself; this is taken care of internally).
+The caller can monitor the descriptor for readability in its own event loop.
+Whenever the descriptor becomes readable, the reader should call `shr_read` or `shr_readv`.
-Afterward, the descriptor is made readable again if unread data remains in the ring.
-It is OK to read only some of the available data, and rely on the poll to re-trigger.
+The caller should not read on the selectable descriptor itself.
+After `shr_read` the descriptor is made readable again if unread data remains in the ring, or cleared if the ring data has all been read.
+It is okay for the caller to read only some of the available messages; the descriptor then remains ready as long as unread data remains.

-When the descriptor becomes readable, it is possible to have the subsequent `shr_read` return zero indicating no data was available.
-(For example if one process writes a byte to the ring, while two processes await data, both readers wake up but only one gets the byte.
-The other reader gets a zero return from `shr_read`).
-Therefore, to use `shr_get_selectable_fd` the reader needs to be in `SHR_NONBLOCK` mode (so it gets a zero return instead of blocking in this case).
+When the descriptor becomes readable, the next `shr_read` or `shr_readv` may return zero indicating no data was available.
+This is a spurious wakeup.
+The shr library allows for the possibility of these.
+For example, if one process writes a message to the ring while two processes wait, both readers wake up- but only one may consume the message.
+The other reader gets a zero return.
+To handle spurious wakeups, a reader needs to be open in `SHR_NONBLOCK` mode.
+This prevents blocking in `shr_read` after a spurious wakeup.

 This function returns -1 on error.

+### Signals while waiting

+If an application is blocked waiting for ring data, or blocked waiting for free space to write data into the ring, and a signal occurs, what happens?

+If an application leaves default signal handlers and mask in place, it may simply terminate if a signal occurs while blocked in `shr_read`/`shr_write`.
+For example, SIGHUP's default handler terminates the process.
+Or, the signal may be ignored.
+Or, if the application installed a handler, the internal read may return an error (EINTR), or it may be restarted if `SA_RESTART` was used.

+These complications can be avoided by using signalfd and sigprocmask.
+First, the application uses sigprocmask to block all signals.
+Then it creates a signalfd to be notified about signals of interest.
+The signalfd's descriptor can be given to `shr_ctl`:

+    int shr_ctl(shr *s, SHR_POLLFD, fd);

+to cause `shr_write` or `shr_read`, and their writev and readv versions, to return -3 if the signalfd becomes readable inside a blocking `shr_read`/write.

+In this case, the application can read the signalfd as usual to get the signal at an opportune time in its event loop.

 ### Close